 You may apply for Plant Variety Rights in New Zealand by completing the online application form through the IPONZ website.

-You may also file your application via the UPOV EAF, an online system maintained by the International Union for the Protection of New Varieties of Plants (UPOV).
-This will allow you to submit your application data to multiple IP offices (including IPONZ), but is only available for a limited number of plant varieties.
+You may also file your application via UPOV PRISMA, an online application tool maintained by the International Union for the Protection of New Varieties of Plants (UPOV).
+This will allow you to submit your application data to multiple IP offices, including IPONZ.

 The following items may be required to be submitted as part of the application process:

 - A completed technical questionnaire applicable to the particular genus or species.

 - A digital colour photo for every application for a fruit, ornamental, tree, or vegetable variety (not essential for vegetable varieties, but desirable).